hangrybear666/12-devops-bootcamp__terraform/README.md

 - Create Username:Password with the id `git-creds` with either your username or jenkins and an API Token as password
 - Create Secret Text with the id `aws_access_key_id` with your AWS IAM Account's Access Key ID (or better a dedicated Jenkins IAM Account)
 - Create Secret Text with the id `aws_secret_access_key` with your AWS IAM Account's Secret Access Key (or better a dedicated Jenkins IAM Account)
+- Create SSH Username:Private Key with the id `ssh-tf-ec2` and provide the aws console private key from prior step as secret.
+User is `ec2-user`

 **Configure Jenkins Plugins**
 - Add Maven Plugin under Manage Jenkins -> Tools -> Maven and name it Maven.
+- Install SSH Agent Plugin under Manage Jenkins -> Plugins -> Available Plugins

 **Install aws cli in jenkins docker container**
 ```bash